apache/cordova-plugin-test-framework/README.md

 ### Defining Manual Tests

 Simply export a function named `defineManualTests`, which (gasp!) defines your manual-tests when run.
 Manual tests do *not* use jasmine-2.0, and success/failure results are not officially reported in any standard way.
-Instead, create buttons to run arbitraty javascript when clicked, and display output to user using `console` or by manipulating a provided DOM element.
+Instead, create buttons to run arbitrary javascript when clicked, and display output to user using `console` or by manipulating a provided DOM element.
 E.g.:

 ```
 exports.defineManualTests = function(contentEl, createActionButton) {